mebauer/nyc-open-bigdata/README.md

 ![top-datasets.png](figures/top-datasets.png)

-## Top 10 Datasets with the Highest Number of Rows (No Taxi Data) on NYC Open Data
+## Top 10 Datasets with the Highest Number of Rows on NYC Open Data (Excluding Taxi Data)
 ![top-no-taxi.png](figures/top-no-taxi.png)

-## Top 10 Datasets with the Highest Number of Rows (Only Taxi Data) on NYC Open Data
+## Top 10 Datasets with the Highest Number of Rows on NYC Open Data (Only Taxi Data)
 ![top-taxi-data.png](figures/top-taxi-data.png)